shivakr07/NodeJS/README.md

-// i push here about tools and concepts about and of nodejs
+// i push here about tools and concepts of nodes and about backend